 If you’re missing one or more of your permanent teeth, your dentist might recommend a bridge to preserve your smile and prevent further damage.
-The team of expert dentists at RenovaSmiles in Manassas, Falls Church, and Woodbridge, Virginia, offer several different types of dental bridges and regularly work with the best dental labs in the area.
+The team of expert dentists at RenovaSmiles in Manassas, Falls Church, Woodbridge, and Arlington, Virginia, offer several different types of dental bridges and regularly work with the best dental labs in the area.
 To request your bridges consultation, make an appointment today by calling the office nearest you or by clicking the online booking tool.

 A dental bridge is an oral prosthetic designed to bridge a gap or space in your smile.
 Dental bridges usually feature a false tooth (called a pontic) and rely on your healthy, surrounding teeth for support.

 There are many different types of pontics, but the team at RenovaSmiles typically uses porcelain or composite resin.
 These materials mimic the color and light-reflecting properties of your teeth, allowing your bridge to blend in with your smile.